What is Ozone Pollution and how it affects health?

-When pollutants contaminate the natural surroundings pollution occur due to which lifestyle is adversely affected.
-Or we can say that Pollution is the process of making land, water, air dirty and not safe or can't be use.
+When pollutants contaminate the natural surroundings pollution occurs due to which lifestyle is adversely affected.
+Or we can say that pollution is the process of making land, water, air dirty and not safe or can't be used.
 Pollution is increasing day-by-day and it is necessary to take some measures.
-Due to global warming UV rays from sun started penetrating to the earth which further affects the life and causes serious damage on skin.
+Due to global warming UV rays from the sun started penetrating the earth which further affects life and causes serious damage to the skin.
 It happens due to whole in the Ozone which is a layer or a blanket around 6-30 miles above the surface of the Earth.

-But at ground level ozone is considered as a major air pollutant.
-We all know that ozone protect us from harmful UV radiations but ozone at ground level is dangerous and causes pollution.
+But at the ground-level ozone is considered as a major air pollutant.
+We all know that ozone protects us from harmful UV radiation but ozone at ground level is dangerous and causes pollution.
 Let us study about Ozone pollution and how it affects health through this article.

 Types of ozone